-It is also a safe way to travel for any essential journeys you may need to take, such as to the supermarket or if you are a key worker, to work.
+It is also a safe way to travel for any essential journeys you may need to take, helping to reduce demand on public transport.

 Share your walks with us on social media using #GMWalking!

 A podcast which slowly works you up from walking to being able to run for 5km continuously that you can take at your own pace.
 Plug in your headphones and pound the pavement as you work your way up.
 Find out more and download the podcast online here.

 As an activity done typically with one person per bike, cycling offers a great way to get outdoors and move more during this time of physical distancing.
 Transport for Greater Manchester have numerous maps of cycle routes that you can ride along online here.

 Getting outside in your own back garden can be a simple and easy way to move more and get some fresh air.
 Do some gardening, play some swingball, there are loads of simple ways to move more in your own back garden.